MW 18.9x10 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

-Moreover, although neodymium is part of the strongest magnets, they are susceptible to corrosion in humid environments.
-For this reason, they are coated with a coating of gold to increase their durability.
-It's worth noting that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, are brittle, which requires care during their handling.
-Therefore, any mechanical processing should be done before they are magnetized.
+Moreover, although neodymium is a component of the strongest magnets, they are susceptible to corrosion in humid environments.
+Therefore, they are coated with a thin layer of silver to protect them from corrosion.
+Interestingly that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, are brittle, which requires care during their handling.
+For this reason, any mechanical processing should be done before they are magnetized.

-In terms of properties in different environments, neodymium magnets are susceptible to corrosion, especially in conditions of high humidity.
-Therefore, they are often coated with coatings, such as epoxy, to shield them from environmental factors and prolong their durability.
-Temperatures exceeding 130°C can cause a loss of their magnetic properties, although there are particular types of neodymium magnets that can tolerate temperatures up to 230°C.
+In terms of properties in different environments, neodymium magnets are sensitive to corrosion, especially in humid conditions.
+Therefore, they are often covered with coatings, such as gold, to protect them from external factors and extend their lifespan.
+Temperatures exceeding 130°C can result in a loss of their magnetic properties, although there are specific types of neodymium magnets that can tolerate temperatures up to 230°C.

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Wide application in advanced technologically fields – find application in computer drives, electric motors, medical equipment and other modern machines.
+- Wide application in the industry of new technologies – are used in HDD drives, electric motors, medical apparatus and other modern machines.

 Disadvantages of neodymium magnets: